miekg/skydns2/README.md

 listed, so this is only useful when you're querying for services running on ports known to you in advance.

+#### NS Records

+SkyDNS will internally synthesis name which will be used for NS records.
+The first nameserver used will be named `ns1.dns.skydns.local` in the default setup .
+Extra nameserver will be numbered ns2, ns3, etc. The subdomain `dns.skydns.local` will take precedence over services with a similar name.

 #### DNS Forwarding

 By specifying nameservers in SkyDNS's config, for instance `8.8.8.8:53,8.8.4.4:53`,